 Katie O’Neil, MLIS, Director, Lenox Library.
 Katie has been recognized by Berkshire Magazine and Berkshire Community College’s 40 Under Forty for her contributions to life in the Berkshires.
 In her role at the Library, she has helped shape its mission to connect our community to resources and programs that encourage lifelong learning and celebrate our collective history and culture.
 She delights in the opportunity to provide a space for student artists to express their creativity and engage their community in the process.

 Deirdre McKenna, Creatives Services Manager, Lenox Chamber of Commerce, creates graphic branding for events & visitor experiences.
 Writer & performer with the Powder Keg Writing Group for Women.
-Her poem “Blood and Gold” was published by Green Fire Press in “Writing Fire: An anthology celebrating the Power of Women’s Words.”
+Her poem “Blood and Gold” was published by Green Fire Press in “Writing Fire: An Anthology Celebrating the Power of Women’s Words.”
+In July 2022 she exhibited her work in the art show PERSIST at the Daniel Arts Center.
 She holds a BFA from the Art Institute of Boston/Lesley College, where she studied art history, printmaking, painting, sculpture & drawing.
 She believes that personal expression through the arts has the power to challenge what silences us and creates opportunities to re-imagine ourselves.